Information about Living in France

 The Reality of Brexit

 Sadly Brexit has changed the face of buying properties abroad; now that the UK is out of the EU, buying property and Visa rules for staying in France have become more complicated.
 Is it still possible to buy property there?
-Yes.
+Yes, of course it is, British buyers were buying in France before the UK entered the EU.
 Learn more in our essential post-Brexit guide.

 Healthcare in France